 As mentioned before, copyright protects original works.
-In other words, copyright keeps any original work from being copied, plagiarized or misused without permission.
-A disadvantage of copyrighting your material is that it expires after a certain time, making it available to the public.
+In other words, copyright keeps any original work from being copied, plagiarised, distributed or used without permission.

 Famous examples of trademarked company logos and slogans include:

-- McDonald’s golden arches
+- McDonald’s golden arches,

-- Nike’s “Just Do it” slogan
+- Nike’s “Just Do it” slogan,

-- Apple’s bitten apple logo
+- Apple’s bitten apple logo,

-- Lacoste’s crocodile
+- Lacoste’s crocodile,

 - Amazon’s arrow pointing from A to Z signifying the wide selection they offer.

 A major limitation on copyright is that it only protects the expression of thoughts, but not the underlying ideas themselves.
 In other words, copyright is only capable of protecting work that is set into a certain form.

 Expiration of copyright is made after a period of time that is determined based on the nature of the work.
 For instance, any work created during or after 1978 is eligible for the life of the author plus seventy years before it expires.

-Comparing Non Copyrighted Images and Copyrighted images
+Comparing Non-Copyrighted Images and Copyrighted Images

-Any image on the internet may (or may not) be copyrighted and thus a person will need a license in order to use it.
+Any image on the internet may or may not be copyrighted, and thus a person will need a license in order to use it.
 For an image to be free, the copyright holder must specifically state that the image is free to be used by anyone for any purpose.

-On the other hand, non copyrighted images, also known as public domain image, are defined as a picture, clip art or vector whose either copyright has terminated or did not exist from the start.
+On the other hand, non-copyrighted images, also known as public domain images, are defined as a picture, clip art or vector whose either copyright has terminated or did not exist from the start.

 How to Use a Copyrighted Image

 First, if the image you are using is in the public domain.
 Also, a person may use an image without permission if the copyright holder has stated that the image is free to use.
 Those authors usually dedicate their work to the public domain

-Downsides to Using Non Copyrighted Images
+Downsides to Using Non-Copyrighted Images

 Fair Use of Copyrighted Images

 - First and most importantly, the aim and character of the use should be examined.
 If the use is for education, non-profit, commentary, criticism or news-related purposes then it is considered fair use.
-However, commercial use is the opposite. .
+However, commercial use is the opposite.